-Where an approval was granted prior to 24 May 2019 and amendments are proposed, Administration is required to assess the proposal against R Codes Volume 2 - Apartments.
+Where an amendment to approval dated granted prior to 24 May 2019 are proposed, Administration is required to assess the proposal against R Codes Volume 2 - Apartments.
 The R Codes Volume 2 - Apartments provides a performance based assessment through Element Objectives and Acceptable Outcomes in lieu of the deemed-to-comply pathway provided by the former Part 6.
 Administration has assessed the proposal against the relevant provisions R Codes Volume 2 - Apartments, which are detailed further below.